Determine Where to Store Variables and Objects for Simulink Models

-Model data are objects and variables that you create in workspaces such as the base workspace or a data dictionary.
-Model data include:
+Simulink® data are objects and variables that you create in a workspace such as the base workspace or a data dictionary.
+Simulink data includes:

 Numeric values for block parameters, such as